November 3, 2016Her job: Software Engineer, Software Engineering Directorate

 What kinds of activities have typically been part of your work?

 At the Software Engineering Directorate (SED) I am able to work with all types of engineers.
 Everyone at SED is not a computer software engineer therefore we get to learn different things from different people.
 There are test labs at SED were we test missiles by having flight simulations within the labs.
 Actually sitting inside a Hummer like our soldiers do, and making sure that the missiles we send them are going to fire correctly, or the airplane that they fly are going to detect what they are looking for is great!
-Knowing that I help our soldiers everyday with what I do at my office brings a warm feeling to me every time.
+Outside of my daily job my organization understands the value of helping others by doing community outreach.
+I have participated in reading to schools, giving career talks, judging science fairs and giving speeches during Black History Month.

 What do you like best about being an engineer?